benedictjohannes/pm2-recover/README.md

 # Sets bash to stop script execution immediately after error
 set -euo pipefail

-# Execute pm2 kill first to ensure pm2 is processes would be created fresh, skip this line if you don't need to.
+# Execute pm2 kill first to ensure all pm2 processes are freshly recreated.
+# Skip this line if you don't need to.
 pm2 kill || true

 # [Shell-Wrapped] Process: web-client